Ad Blocking is in no way a one-way street, and the impact of tracking script blocking extends far beyond just advertisements.

 After you've finished testing, do not forget to remove the preview header from your stape.io account.

 Google Tag Manager is not a tracking tool by design and can be used for many other purposes other than tracking user behavior on the site.
-That is why blocked GTM can negatively impact not Google Analytics, Facebook, or any other tracking tool but can go far beyond it.
+That is why blocked GTM can negatively impact not only Google Analytics, Facebook, or any other tracking tool but can go far beyond it.

 In this blog post, I showed how to use server-side Google Tag Manager to avoid GTM blocking by Ad Blocker.
 Hope this method won’t be misused.
 In the end, it is up to you whether or not to set up Google Tag Manager as described in this article.